OctupusCloud/collection_o4n_f5_modules/README.md

   Manage DNS zones on BIG-IP.
 The zones managed here are primarily used for configuring DNS on a BIG-IP ZoneRunner.
 - win_dns_record
   Manage DNS record on Windows Server.
 The records managed here are primarily used for configuring DNS records on a Windows Server.
+- o4n_bigip_sys_failover
+  Its main function is the ability to set failover status on BIG-IP.